Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Advanced foundational functions

 The next figure displays the graph of $\Theta(n)$:

 We also present the output table of $\Theta(n)$, as we did previously with \textit{F.F.}:

 In contrast to previous \textit{foundational functions}, $\Theta(n)$ appears as a straight line on its plot, except for one point that stands out.
-In terms of Boolean algebra, $\Theta(n)$ represents the condition of whether $n$ equals zero\footnote{More about Boolean algebra in \hyperref[ss:add boolean algebra]{Addendum~\ref*{ss:add boolean algebra}}.}.
+In terms of Boolean algebra, $\Theta(n)$ represents the condition of whether $n$ equals zero.

 $\Theta(n)$ can also be derived from the basic \textit{F.F.} in more than one way.
 Here is a list of some of them:

 Further exploration into alternative definitions of $\Theta(n)$ is possible, although it's not necessary to exhaustively enumerate every possibility.
 The alternatives provided in \ref{eq:Theta alts} represent a subset discovered during experimentation with the introduced functions thus far.